BROOKELAB/SARS-CoV-2-within-host-evolution/global_data_analysis/readme.md

 3. Plot filtered phylogenetic tree
 	1. 3A.
 Get the nucleotide position corresponding to each position in the codon of interest in WIV04 using Bash.
 The resultant file is available at `data/substitutions_ungapped_pos.csv`.
 Note: This method does not account for frameshift deletions.
-	2. For each codon of interest, get the corresponding nucleotides in each sequence in the tree and translate that sequence to an amino acid.
+	2. For each codon of interest, get the corresponding nucleotides in each sequence in the tree and translate that sequence to an amino acid using the `scripts/translate_codon.py` Python3 script.
-	3. For each codon of interesting, plot the phylogenetic tree with tips annotated by amino acid identity IF they do not match the reference amino acid.
+	3. For each codon of interest, plot the phylogenetic tree with tips annotated by amino acid identity IF they do not match the reference amino acid using the `scripts/plot_tree.py` Python3 script.

 # Global histograms
 This analysis plots the frequency on non-reference amino acids at each site of interests over each month in the entire filtered GISAID alignment.